Balansemerket

 -

 Create a routine for diversity-conscious recruitment.
-Reflect upon barriers and bias.
-Write a few points about the company's attitude to diversity and measures for recruitment.
+Reflect on potential barriers and bias.
+Write a few points about your organization’s approach to diversity and how this is reflected in recruitment practices.

-Different people can contribute with different perspectives, skills and networks.
-An enterprise with little diversity risks missing out on important perspectives.
+Different people bring different perspectives, skills, and networks.
+Organizations with limited diversity risk missing important perspectives.

-Some groups are underrepresented in arts and culture due to many different barriers.
+Some groups are underrepresented in arts and culture due to structural barriers.

-Be aware of how we humans are often unconsciously drawn towards people who are similar to ourselves.
-Reflect on how you consciously or unconsciously define competence and quality.
+Be aware how we often are drawn to others who are similar to ourselves.
+Reflect on how you define competence and quality, both consciously or unconsciously.

 Recruiting or booking diverse is not about quotas.
 It is about breaking free from bias and recognizing and overcoming barriers, and include a wider selection of perspectives, networks, expertise and artistic expression.

-Which barriers make it more difficult for certain groups to work with us?
+Which barriers may make it harder for certain groups to work with us?

 How do we define competence and quality?

-Can diversity competence be a criterion for a position?
+Can diversity competence be included as a qualification criterion?

-We’ve put together a list of tips for diversity-conscious recruitment, booking and jury work.
+Here you can find a compiled a list of practical tips for diversity-conscious recruitment, booking and jury work.

 -

-Write down a few points about the enterprise's attitude to diversity and different needs, and how you will ensure that employees, volunteers and the public are offered accommodation.
+Write down a few points about your organization’s approach to diversity and different needs.
+Describe how you will ensure that employees, volunteers, and audiences are offered reasonable accommodations.

-Everyone is different, with different needs – for example due to disabilities, religious customs, mental health, or combining work and the role of parent or care taker.
+Everyone is different.
+We have different needs, for example related to disabilities, religious customs, mental health, or combining work with caregiving responsibilities.

-The common denominator for all facilitation is to take into account that people are different and to meet people with openness and flexibility.
+The common principle is simple for all facilitation is to recognize that people are different and respond with openness and flexibility.

-It can be difficult to ask for accommodation.
-Work on lowering the threshold.
+It can be difficult to ask for accommodations.
+Work to lower the threshold.

-Ask what the employee needs, for example during on-boarding and in employee interviews.
+Ask employees what they need, for example during interviews and onboarding.

-Ask about the need for accommodation in registration forms.
+Include a question about accommodation needs in registration forms.

 -

-Make a plan for how to keep conversation going throughout the year.
-Set aside time for conversations, reviewing routines or training.
+Make a plan for how to continue the conversation throughout the year.
+Set aside time for discussions, reviewing routines, and training.

-There is no quick fix to counteract sexual harassment and discrimination.
-This requires ongoing efforts to raise awareness.
+There is no quick fix for preventing sexual harassment and discrimination.
+This work requires ongoing efforts to raise awareness.

-In order for practical measures and routines to work, trust is needed, so that reporting routines are perceived as accessible and safe to use.
-It is therefore important to create space for conversations, increased knowledge and awareness-raising measures.
+For practical measures and routines to be effective, people need to trust them.
+Reporting procedures must feel accessible and safe to use.
+It is therefore important to create space for open conversations, learning, and awareness-raising activities.